We need a Great Software Purge.

 - It already supports Plan 9.

-- It is at least more practical than C for application software.
-(More practical than Zig and Hare?
-I don't know.)
+- It is more practical than C for application software, and probably more practical than Zig and Hare.

 A nice language to use, but: